Aventus-Network-Services/avn-api/README.md

   // Get all available lowers and the data to complete them
   // by Ethereum recipient address: console.log(await await api.query.getOutstandingLowersForAccount(recipientEthereumAddress));
-  // or by AvN sender address:
+  // or by AvN sender public key: console.log(await await api.query.getOutstandingLowersForAccount(publicKey));
-  console.log(await await api.query.getOutstandingLowersForAccount(MY_ADDRESS));

   // ******* NFT OPERATIONS *******
   // Get all the NFTs currently owned by an account: